garciart/network-automation/labs/README.md

 ---
 ## Set up the Host's Linux Environment

-First, ensure you have installed GNS3 per the instructions in the [Adventures in Automation](../README.md "Adventures in Automation") tutorial.
-As we stated in the post script of that tutorial, enter ```gns3_run``` in a Linux Terminal to start GNS3.
+First, ensure you have installed and started GNS3 per the instructions in the [Adventures in Automation](../README.md "Adventures in Automation") tutorial.
+We recommend you follow our suggestion in the post-script to open a Linux Terminal and start GNS3 by entering ```gns3_run```.
+For this tutorial, we will continue to use "lab000-demo".

 >**NOTE** - By the way, you will continue to use the Cisco 3745 Multi-Service Access Router for the labs, so no further configuration is needed.
 All you will have to do from the GNS3 GUI is start the device; occasionally get some info or reload the device; and stop the device before exiting.

-Second, make sure services required for the labs exist on the host (they should have been installed during the [Adventures in Automation](../README.md "Adventures in Automation") tutorial).
+Second, make sure the services required for the labs exist and are enabled on the host (they should have been installed during the [Adventures in Automation](../README.md "Adventures in Automation") tutorial).
 The services include:

 1. **Network Time Protocol (NTP)** - Some network devices may not have a battery-supported system clock, which means that they do not retain the correct time and date after they are powered off, reloaded, or restarted.
 However, several tasks, such as logging or synchronization, depend on an up-to-date clock.
 By enabling an NTP service, the device can update its clock using the host's clock.
 2. **Trivial File Transfer Protocol (TFTP)** - TFTP is a very simple file transfer protocol.
 It uses User Datagram Protocol (UDP) and no encryption, so it is neither reliable nor secure for large file transfers.
 However, it is good for transferring small files, such as device configuration files, over direct connections, such as through a Console or Auxiliary port.